railsiderobotics/bracket-app/README.md

 Deployed on Render

 To ensure website remains active and doesn't spin down after 15 minutes of activity this uses uptime robot to ping the website every 5 minutes.

+Start by adding teams.
+Use the Bulk Add Format Generator Template if its helpful